lucifer-cmd-droid/ORRERY/README.md

 Frontend: HTML, CSS, JavaScript
 Libraries: D3.js for data visualization, Axios for API requests
-Hosting: GitHub Pages for easy access and deployment Live Demo
+Hosting: GitHub Pages for easy access and deployment
-You can access the live application here.

 Installation
 To set up the Orrery Web App locally, follow these steps: